-The Strava iOS app relies on location services, which require extra battery power beyond what would be used when the phone is in standby mode.
+The Strava iOS app relies upon on-location services, which require extra battery power beyond what would be used when the phone is in standby mode.

 There are some things to keep in mind that can reduce the battery's discharge rate while running Strava.
 As a general guideline, we have observed modern phones successfully recording more than 5 hours of activity.